lennartdeknikker/frontend-data/README.md

 I started off with [Ivan Ha](https://github.com/ivan-ha)'s [d3-hk-map](https://github.com/ivan-ha/d3-hk-map/blob/development/hongkong.js) to get acquainted with mapping data using the [D3 library](https://github.com/d3/d3).
 This has been very helpful to get the zoom functionality working and making it possible to select different areas on the map as well.

 Currently the application uses [Rifani Frestiyanto](https://github.com/rifani)'s [geoJson files](https://github.com/rifani/geojson-political-indonesia).

+Also thanks to:
+- [Netlify.com](https://www.netlify.com/) for hosting the application.
+- [Emancipator](http://emancipatormusic.com/) for providing musical support while I was programming.